nitzanlab/Annotatability/README.md

 ```

 <b>Train the neural network and calculate the confidence and variability metrics</b><br />
-Given annotated data (of type Anndata) named "adata", and the annotation "label" we aim to analyze(stores as observation). <br />
+Given annotated data (of type Anndata) named "adata", and the annotation "label" (stores as observation) we aim to analyze. <br />
-For estimate the confidence and the variability of the annotation for each cell (and store the as observation) we will use the following commands:
+To estimate the confidence and variability of the annotation of each cell, we  use the following commands:
 ```
 epoch_num=50 %Can be changed
 prob_list = models.follow_training_dyn_neural_net(adata, label_key='label',iterNum=epoch_num)